 Section 102.001 permits any payment, business arrangement, or payment practice permitted by 42 U.S.C.
 Section 1320a-7(b) or any regulation adopted under the law.

 Moreover, the Texas Anti-Kickback Statute has adopted the exceptions and safe harbors to the federal anti-kickback statute.

 A Team You Can Trust

-The attorneys of Oberheiden & McMurrey, LLP have successfully defended clients against Medicare Fraud, Medicaid Fraud, Tricare Fraud, Anti-Kickback, and False Claims Act accusations and concluded a large number of healthcare fraud cases with no civil or criminal liability on behalf of their clients.
+The attorneys of Oberheiden, P.C. have successfully defended clients against Medicare Fraud, Medicaid Fraud, Tricare Fraud, Anti-Kickback, and False Claims Act accusations and concluded a large number of healthcare fraud cases with no civil or criminal liability on behalf of their clients.
 See for yourself, our healthcare defense track record is impeccable.
 We are a team of former federal prosecutors and experienced defense attorneys that are committed and dedicated to assist you when you need help.
 We have helped nurses, physicians, business owners, hospitals, laboratories, pharmacies in healthcare investigations across the country.
-The following lawyers will be your direct contacts.
-No junior lawyer or paralegal will direct your case.